Villa | 5 bedrooms | sleeps 8

 |Further details indoors|

-Advance Technology Features: The house you will be staying in has a lot of advance technology and services that need to be maintained to ensure your stay is 5 star.
+Advance Technology Features: The house you will be staying in has advance technology and services that need to be maintained to ensure you have a relaxing holiday.
 There will be someone on hand if required to answer any questions you have and to take care of all your needs.

 Creston Home Automation System.
 Lutron Lighting.
 Surround Sound Speakers in ceiling and walls in all rooms.
-Multi-room CD music collection with 1000’s of tracks from dance to rock and classic to rock & roll.
+Ipod docking stations located around the house as well as a CD player with USB conneciont.
 DABS Multi-room Radio.
-Plasma Screens with Sky and Freeview in most rooms.
+Plasma Screens with Sky and Freeview in all rooms.
 Multi room DVD player, Playstation II and games.
 Cable access to ADSL broadband 8MB.

 |Further details outdoors|